© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement remains 100m south east and 150m south west of Oldlands Farm, Tinsley Green is a scheduled monument protected by Historic England under reference 1018681.
 View the official record →

-The medieval settlement remains located 100 metres south east and 150 metres south west of Oldlands Farm, Tinsley Green, constitute evidence of medieval occupation and land use within the parish.
+Medieval settlement remains are located approximately 100 metres south-east and 150 metres south-west of Oldlands Farm, Tinsley Green, in Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018681.

 Medieval settlement remains 100m south east and 150m south west of Oldlands Farm, Tinsley Green is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018681.